 View a part of the CFR.
 Look for the information that indicates when the regulation was issued and amended.

-Find and review the general purposes and procedures associated with the Privacy Act and the F.
+Find and review the general purposes and procedures associated with the Privacy Act and the Freedom of Information Act (FOIA).

 Go to About NRC.
 Locate and review the rulemaking process under How We Regulate.